Typically, kindness doesn’t top the list of survival skills needed in a women’s prison.

-Playing in the Games, which run every year from Sept.11-21, has also offered them a vital lesson: though constrained by the walls of the prison, they still have a choice as to how they want to show up in the world.
+Playing in the Games, which run annually for ten days in September, has also offered them a vital lesson: though constrained by the walls of the prison, they still have a choice as to how they want to show up in the world.

 Founder Jon Ramer created the games in September of 2012 as a way for people to band together to make the world a kinder place.
-Last year, 159 teams participated, including community groups, faith congregations, schools, families, government agencies and business teams in Australia, Botswana, Canada, Europe, India, Israel, Mexico and across the U.S.
+More than 100 teams have participated, including community groups, faith congregations, schools, families, government agencies and business teams in Australia, Botswana, Canada, Europe, India, Israel, Mexico and across the U.S.

-For more information, or to register an individual or team, visit the Compassion Games website.
+For more information, or to register an individual or team for next year, visit the Compassion Games website.

 Laura Zera is an author, consultant, speaker, and Licensed Facilitator of The Desire Map.

 Compete With Your Friends to Share This Story… OR,

 Reprint (Updated from an earlier version in 2015)